What is membership

 At most churches there are two types of people who attend: Visitors and Members.
 At BRUU, there is the additional category of “Friend.”
 Friends are those who have been attending church for a while and want to be more than just a casual visitor; they have benefited from their experiences, and seek a closer relationship with the congregation.
 At BRUU, Friends are welcome and invited to participate freely in worship and enjoy fellowship and volunteer opportunities.

 Membership denotes a deeper interest and commitment to the BRUU community.
 Becoming a Member is a very personal choice and an important step.
 Membership is a public affirmation that one supports the principles of BRUU and the Unitarian Universalist Association.
+Our BRUU Membership Brochure explains it briefly.

 Members are encouraged to become part of the decision-making body of BRUU and may vote during annual and congregational meetings.
 They may serve on a committee and as a member of the Board of Directors, thus allowing them to take a more active role in shaping the future direction of the congregation.